SHI-Labs/VisPer-LM/docs/Custom_MLLM.md

 # Integrate Predictive Embedding Optimization into your Custom MLLM

-We provide a base class for our OLA-VLM, making it easy to integrate it into your own MLLM.
+We provide a base class for our VisPer-LM, making it easy to integrate it into your own MLLM.
 Below, we outline the steps:

 - Extend your MLLM class with the [`BaseOLA_VLM`](../ola_vlm/model/language_model/base_ola_vlm.py) class.